Fensterbank/react-soundboard/README.md

 -----

 1. Upload the files
-2. Place sound files (preferably .ogg's) in the /assets/sounds/-directory
+2. Place sound files (preferably .ogg files) in the /assets/sounds/-directory
 3. Modify /assets/settings/sounds.json to contain all your sounds
 4. Modify /assets/settings/general.json to match your favorite colors
+5. You can download, modify and upload sound configuration files (saved in browser storage) without affecting the default server config file
 5. Have fun clicking around

 sounds.json